lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 Unlike visualization algorithms that may generate normals, vectors, tensors, and texture coordinates, image processing algorithms generally process attribute data consisting of scalar data.
 Often the data is a single component (e.g., a gray-scale image), but frequently color images (three components of RGB, for example) may also be processed.

 In the _Visualization Toolkit_ imaging pipeline, attribute data is represented as n-dimensional component data.
-Refer to “Putting It All Together” on page 405 to see the implementation details for component data, regions of interest, streaming, and caching.
+Refer to [“Putting It All Together”](/VTKBook/10Chapter10/#104-putting-it-all-together) to see the implementation details for component data, regions of interest, streaming, and caching.

 ## 10.3 Algorithms
 This section provides an overview and examples for important image processing algorithms.
 The importance of the algorithms is measured on their relevance to 3D data visualization.
 Topics include: removing noise, smoothing, reducing sampling artifacts, image enhancement, segmentation, and morphological operators such as erosion and dilation.